 - We try to reduce the amount of waste we produce by recycling as much as possible – paper, plastic, metal and glass – and by collecting our food waste to make into compost.

-- We are installing energy-efficient systems where we can – compact fluorescent lamps and a new gas-powered heating system in our Christchurch school, for example.
+- We are installing energy-efficient systems where we can – compact fluorescent lamps, for example.